If you’re unsure about what you can or can not do as a health coach, this post is for you.

 I know of health coaches that get slapped with fines (of over $2,00) because they aren’t aware of the laws and restrictions that are in the place where they live, so we don’t want that to happen to YOU!

 Lisa kindly agreed to be a guest on my blog today to answer a few of the most common and important questions

 Okay, here's my Q and A with Lisa…

-1. What is the best way for coaches to help their clients make healthy diet and lifestyle changes and stay within their scope of practice (especially if they live in a red or orange state)?
+1. What is the best way for coaches to help their clients make healthy diet and lifestyle changes and stay within their scope of practice (especially if they live in a red or orange state that has more restrictions)?

 In general, in a “red” or “orange” state, the best way for health coaches to stay safe is to focus on offering programs that are not individualized or tailored to each client.
 (Red and orange states have the most stringent laws).

 This can feel challenging, particularly if a health coach is trained as a functional nutrition practitioner or through a school that emphasizes bio-individuality, but in red and orange states, health coaches cannot do bio-individual work, blood tests, or develop individualized nutrition plans for clients.

 It’s safer and wiser for health coaches to focus on general education about healthy eating and lifestyles, and conduct programs where no personalization is involved.
 You'll need to check with an attorney about the laws in your specific state because what is allowed in one state may not be allowed in another.
 Generally speaking, group programs or detoxes and non-individualized programs are best.